 Priority of DNS

-Before we get started, I just want to clear this one thing, that I’ve seen many people find confusing.
+Before we get started, I just want to clear this one thing that I’ve seen many people find confusing.

-Now, by default, we’d use the DNS server provided by your ISP, But some people do change their DNS servers to like Google DNS if they want better speed, Open DNS if they want to block adult content on network, or Smart DNS Proxy if they want to unblock geo-restrictions,
+Now, as I said earlier, by default, you would be using the DNS server provided by your ISP.
+But some people do change their DNS servers to something like Google Public DNS if they want better speed, OpenDNS if they want to block adult content on the network, or Smart DNS Proxy if they want to unblock geo-restrictions.

 However, on top of that, if you change the DNS server on one of your computer (to say Google DNS), then only that computer will override the DNS on your router and use the one that you’ve just entered.

 So, if we rank the priority of DNS, it is going to be something like this,

 - If you’ve entered a custom DNS address on your system, that DNS will be used.